tredfern/terralien/CHANGEBLOG.md

 notes I can detail what I've been learning and provide a point to develop a more robust overview of this project in the future.

+## March 31st

+A simple cursor is now controllable that moves around the screen.
+Currently it doesn't provide any information or ability to input anything interesting but it is a sprite on the map that is user controlled and should allow some manipulation of the world at this point.
+I'm avoiding mouse for a little bit since I think keyboard is the long term goal for this project.
+But some mouse manipulate will be available at some point.

+Next I'd like to start drawing more user interface elements onto the screen.

 ## March 23rd

 So in trying to implement more interesting AI ran into troubles of figuring out